ssonkiya/ssonkiya.github.io/_posts/2017-11-27-Making-R-Code-Faster-:-A-Cast-Study.md

 4. Next, we sum up the total visits column and the converted column, grouping by label.
 5. Finally, we run a prop.test

-Here's what the sql new code looks like, which only takes X seconds to run:
+Here's what the sql new code looks like, which only takes 23 seconds to run:

 ``` sql
 SELECT count(*) as total_visits, sum(converted) as converted